-- a.
-A Bellin College lab coat and a Bellin College identification badge must be worn over professional looking street clothes.
-The street clothes should be clean and neat.
-Socks or hose must be worn at all times.
-Footwear must be worn at all times and be closed-toed, closed-heeled, clean, and in good repair.
-(Sandals, and clog-style shoes are not acceptable.)
+- A Bellin College lab coat and student ID badge must be worn over professional-looking street clothes when students are at clinical sites for assignments, meetings, etc.

+- Street clothes should be clean and neat.

+- Socks or hose are mandatory.

+- Footwear must be worn at all times and be closed-toed, closed-heeled, clean and in good repair.

-- b.
-Unacceptable attire includes:
+- Unacceptable attire includes:

 - Midriff tops

 - Low-cut shirts

-- T-shirts with inappropriate words or pictures
+- T-shirts with words or pictures

 - Denim, spandex, metallic, leather, suede, sheer or clinging fabrics

 - Sweatshirts or pants

 - Shorts

 - Capri pants

-- Open-toed or open-heeled footwear (Sandals, and clog-style shoes are not acceptable)
+- Den-toed or open heeled footwear (sandals, clog-style shoes are not acceptable)

-- High heels
+- Heels must not be higher than 1.5 inches